CSSE6400/P01-UniBasement/report/REPORT.md

 # UniBasement

+Our application is deployed (most likely) and can be seen [here](http://unibasement.g6.csse6400.xyz/).

 ## Abstract

 This report covers the design decisions made and changes made for the delivery of UniBasement's MVP.
 UniBasement is a platform designed to empower students to develop and share educational content, by collaboratively working on questions together.
 It allows students to post questions, answers, comments and vote on other solutions.
 To develop an MVP for this, we looked into multiple different software architectures and eventually choose a layered architecture as it was best suited for our project and its Non Functional Requirements.
 The architecture allowed for separation and isolation of functionality and allowed the system to be maintainable, reliable and available.
 In this report we also cover the critique and tradeoffs of our implementation and provide test plans plus results to support our findings.
 Finally, we reflect on the project and discuss what we would do differently if we were to start again.